|The Railway & Canal Historical Society|

 The society’s Journal carries a substantial book review section and eligible books are those on transport subjects that receive the best reviews in this.
 Currently there are some further qualifications.
 For example, books must be serious historical works based on original research, with subject matter primarily from the British Isles.
 Although quality of writing is important, reference works are also eligible and subject to appropriate assessment.
 The shortlisted books are considered by a panel of judges drawn from the membership of the society and the winners are announced at a ceremony at the society’s AGM in May each year.

 Information about winners and finalists in previous years is on the winners’ page.
-Presentation of the 2014 awards will take place on the evening of Friday 2 May on the occasion of the Society’s AGM weekend which will be based at Newcastle upon Tyne.
+Presentation of the 2015 awards will take place on the evening of Friday 1 May on the occasion of the Society’s AGM weekend which will be based at Grantham.